vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 ![](active_tasks.png)

-1. In this exercise you created a task for a 'central' function, which, when executed requests a (partial) tasks to other nodes, combining their results upon completion.
+1. In this exercise you created a task for a 'central' function, which, when executed requests other nodes to run a 'partial' one, combining their results upon completion.
 The central function is designed in a way that it make the request to all the nodes within the collaboration/design.
 As the node that got the request to execute the 'central' function, is also part of the collaboration, it ends executing two tasks: the central task, and the partial one.
 2. [Here,](https://github.com/IKNL/v6-average-py/blob/5cad1742749de0f5c05a788c8ce3ca5b0a3965b2/v6-average-py/__init__.py#L87) the 'partial' part of the algorithm encodes its result as the JSON document seen on Chapter 3.
 3. The `central_average` is intended for consolidating the results given by the partial analysis on other data nodes.
 Hence, it doesn't need direct access to data within the nodes.